Skip to main content

 What the IRS looks at: What you pay other employees who do similar work.
 If you have a non-owner operations manager making $90,000 and you're paying yourself $40,000 while performing the same duties plus more, that's hard to justify.

 How to document it: If you have employees performing comparable work, note their compensation.
-If you don't have employees (many S-corps are solo operations), this factor is less relevant, but you should say so explicitly rather than leaving it unaddressed.
+If you have no employees — many S-corps are solo — this factor is less relevant.
+Say so explicitly anyway.

 Why it matters: Internal comparables are strong evidence.
 They're harder for the IRS to dispute than external market data because they reflect what your specific business actually pays for the work.

-What the IRS looks at: Whether bonuses to shareholder-employees correlate with performance, or whether they look like disguised distributions.
-A year-end bonus that conveniently brings total compensation to a round number right before large distributions raises questions.
+What the IRS looks at: The fact sheet's exact wording is "timing and manner of paying bonuses to key people."
+The question is whether bonuses to shareholder-employees correlate with performance, or whether they look like disguised distributions.
+A year-end bonus that conveniently brings total compensation to a round number right before large distributions looks like a disguised distribution, and an examiner will read it that way.

 How to document it: If you pay yourself bonuses, document the basis for them (profitability milestones, project completion, annual performance review).
 If you don't pay bonuses, say so.